| EXECUTIVE SUMMARY

 by the U.S. Delegation at Bucharest.

-(e) Act on our offer at Bucharest to collaborate
+(e) Act on our offer at Bucharest to collaborate with other interested donors and U.N. agencies to

 aid selected countries to develop low cost preventive